tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/创建请求/创建请求概述_intl_en.md

 In addition to using security credentials of the root account or sub-accounts to access resources, you can create roles and use the temporary security credentials of the roles to manage your Tencent Cloud resources.
 For more information on the role concept and how to use roles, see [Role Overview](https://intl.cloud.tencent.com/document/product/598/19420).

 As a virtual identity, a role does not have a permanent key.
 Tencent Cloud CAM provides a set of STS APIs used to generate temporary security credentials.
-For more information on how to use the APIs and relevant examples, see [Using Roles](https://intl.cloud.tencent.com/document/product/598/19419).
-You can also see STS API documentation to learn about how to generate temporary security credentials.
+For more information on how to use the APIs and relevant examples, see [Using Role](https://intl.cloud.tencent.com/document/product/598/19419).
+You can also see [CreateRole](https://intl.cloud.tencent.com/document/product/598/33561) to learn about how to generate temporary security credentials.
 Temporary security credentials contain only **limited policies** (operations, resources, and conditions), and are valid for a **limited period** (start and end time), so the generated temporary security credentials can be distributed or used directly.

 You can call the API for generating temporary security credentials and get a temporary key pair (tmpSecretId/tmpSecretKey) and a security token (sessionToken), which form the security credential that can be used to access COS.
 The following is an example of a temporary security credential: